-- provides an overview of how the Company collects, processes and uses your personal data and informs you about your rights under the local data protection law and the EU General Data Protection Regulation (“GDPR“);
+- provides an overview of how the Company collects, processes and uses our clients personal data and informs them about their rights under the local data protection law and the EU General Data Protection Regulation (“GDPR“);

 - is directed to natural persons who are either current or potential customers of the Company or are authorized representatives/agents or beneficial owners of legal entities or of natural persons which/who are current or potential customers of the Company;

 - is directed to natural persons who had such a business relationship with the Company in the past;

 - contains information about when we share our clients personal data with other third parties (for example, our service providers or suppliers).

 What kind of personal information do we collect and store?As part of our business we collect personal data from customers and potential customers that include the following:

 - Information about our clients income and wealth including details about our clients assets and liabilities, account balances, trading statements, tax and financial statements

 - Location data

 - Knowledge and experience in trading, risk tolerance and risk profile

 - IP address, device specifications and other information relating to our clients trading experience